bbauska/W3Cx-3of5/README.md

 A common remark from Web designers is: \"we do not want a heading content displayed systematically after a \<nav\>, or an \<aside\> element\...\"

 <b>BEST PRACTICE #1: </b>In order to NOT display the heading content on screen the recommended technique is described in <a href="https://www.paciellogroup.com/blog/2012/05/html5-accessibility-chops-hidden-and-aria-hidden/">this article by Steve Faulkner</a>.
-Do not use display:none or visibility:hidden in your CSS stylesheet, as in that case the heading content will never be vocalized by screen readers, and more generally by assistive technologies. **\
+Do not use display:none or visibility:hidden in your CSS stylesheet, as in that case the heading content will never be vocalized by screen readers, and more generally by assistive technologies. <b>\

 <b>As an illustration of the recommended technique, see <a href="https://jsbin.com/savabo/edit?html,output">this JSBin version of the blog example</a> that hides the \<h2\>Navigation menu\</h2\> from the \<nav\>\...\</nav\> element, using the CSS technique explained in the above link.